-The management is keen on utilising its business relations and resources into new commercial strategies.
-Looking ahead, the Group will continue to seek for business opportunities through merger and acquisition, as well as partnership with reputable enterprises globally, in order to broaden its income resources and drive its long-term growth.
+The management remains dedicated to utilizing our business relationships and resources effectively to implement new commercial strategies.
+We continue to actively pursue business opportunities through strategic mergers and acquisitions, as well as partnerships with reputable enterprises globally, to broaden our income sources and drive long-term growth.